XTLS/Xray-docs-next/docs/en/document/level-2/redirect.md

 ```

 ::: tip
-You can control the access method for corresponding users by modifying `"domainStrategy": "UseIPv6"`.
-Actual tests show priority is higher than the system's own `gai.config`.
+You can control the access method for corresponding users by setting `sockopt.domainStrategy` to `UseIPv6`.
 :::

 ## 5. System Settings Configuration